 Marc Burgess, National Adjutant

-J. Marc Burgess, a veteran of the Persian Gulf War, was appointed National Adjutant for the nearly 1.3 million-member DAV, on June 1, 2013.
+J. Marc Burgess, a veteran of the Persian Gulf War, was appointed National Adjutant for the more than 1 million-member DAV, on June 1, 2013.
 As DAV’s senior staff official, National Adjutant Burgess serves as the organization’s Chief Executive Officer and leads the 650-member DAV staff, managing all operations of the organization of wartime injured and ill veterans, one of America’s largest charitable institutions.

 Prior to his appointment, Burgess served as Executive Director at DAV National Headquarters in Cold Spring, Kentucky, guiding the organization’s voluntary services, fund raising, accounting, administration, information technology, communications, logistics and plant operations.